Enterprise LMS

 • Skills auto-tagging, and the ability for employees to assess the accuracy and relevance of those skills.

-Across large corporate training programs, these AI-powered skills management features are a must-have for an enterprise LMS.
+Across large corporate learning programs, these AI-powered skills management features are a must-have for an enterprise LMS.

 Upskilling campaigns to close skills gaps